mduqueoviedo/aoc21/README.md

 Funnily enough, in my first attempt, I got a result very close to the actual solution (even with the test input) by looking into the whole input _all the time_ while discarding values!!!

 But applying the `transpose` into the right place did the trick.

+### Day 4

+#### Star 1

+A lot of looping today!
+Some interesting facts:

+- Clean up the input to create clean boards in 2D arrays.
+Those double/triple spaces in the input were the first pebble in the road.
+- Break up the problem as much as possible!!
+My solution has 4 great submodules that do all the hard work.
+- I am pretty sure there's room for optimization, some short circuits in the loops would save a lot of iterations, but... :shrug:

+#### Star 2

+Again, I've been lucky and I could piggyback like 99% in the code of the first part.
+As the boards were in an array, I could just save the indexes of the winners in order so I could just retrieve the last winner.